-- poor rail connectivity both to and within the region and constraints on main lines into the region restrict the development of rail services (including freight).
+- north/south connectivity to the area by road/rail to and from Bristol, the Midlands and the far South West - congestion hotspots on the A31, A35, A351 which worsen with tourist seasonality and high (and increasing) levels of car based commuting - poor rail connectivity both to and within the region and constraints on main lines into the region restrict the development of rail services (including freight).
 Furthermore, the level crossing in Poole creates a barrier to more frequent train services - large rural areas without high quality infrastructure that encourages walking and cycling as the default option - poor electricity grid capacity acting as a barrier to EV charging infrastructure.